D2D Assisted Multi-antenna Coded Caching: D2D Aided Beamforming Explained: Example

 \section{D2D Aided Beamforming Explained: Example}

-In this section, we discuss the main concepts of the proposal via two examples.
+In this section, we {illustrate} the main {idea} of the proposed {scheme} via two examples.
 In the first example, we have a network of $3$ users, and in the second example, the number of users is increased to $4$.